Aridez/vue-tailwind-webpack-boilerplate/README.md

 }
 ```

-### Setting up CssMinimizerPlugin
+## Setting up CssMinimizerPlugin

-Even though or styles files are not huge after using PurgeCSS, we can cut them in half what's left by just minifying their contents.
+Even though or styles files are not huge, we can cut them in half of what's left by just minifying their contents.
 To start first we need to install the dependency ([docs](https://webpack.js.org/plugins/css-minimizer-webpack-plugin/)):

 ```shell
 npm install -D mini-css-extract-plugin
 ```

-#### Related webpack configuration
+### Related webpack configuration

 Following the docs above we only need to configure the CssMinimizerPlugin as an additional optimization step: